softvisio-node/babel/README.md

 <!-- !!!
 DO NOT EDIT, THIS FILE IS GENERATED AUTOMATICALLY !!!  -->

-> :information_source: Please, see the full project documentation here:
+> :information_source: Please, see the full project documentation here:\n
 > [https://softvisio-node.github.io/babel/](https://softvisio-node.github.io/babel/)

 # Introduction